datarobot-community/custom-models/custom_inference/python/image_object_detection/README.md

 This model is intended to work with the [Python 3 Keras Drop-In Environment](../../public_dropin_environments/python3_keras/).

 ## Instructions
-Create a new custom model and with `Unstructured` Target Type, add the files in the model folder and use the [Python 3 Keras Drop-In Environment] with it
+Create a new custom model with `Unstructured` Target Type, add the files in the model folder and use the [Python 3 Keras Drop-In Environment] with it

 Test with custom-models-wip/drum_overview/data/image_b64.txt